The birth of your child will be one of the most exciting, life-changing days of your life. But it will also be messy. Very messy.

 - Nipple TLC: Have plenty of nipple pads, nipple cream, and lotion on hand, plus a few good quality nursing bras.

 - Numbing spray: Some moms take time to get back to normal after a traumatic birth, but fortunately there are medicated wipes and numbing sprays to take the sting out of recovery.
-Make sure you have painkillers on hand, too.

 - Large maternity panties: For a few days, you might appreciate the support of large, full coverage, mesh maternity pants, especially if you’re dealing with a giant postpartum pad.